 Antananarivo is the capital and largest city in Madagascar.
 Antananarivo is the political and economic capital of Madagascar.
 The city is guarded by two forts built on hills to the east.
 Including an Anglican and a Roman Catholic cathedral, there are more than 5,000 churches in the city and its suburbs.
 Madagascar is an island in the Indian Ocean, east of Mozambique.
 The climate is tropical along the coast, temperate inland, and arid in the south.
 The official languages are French and Malagasy.
 French is the main business language and many ministers and government officials speak only French.
 Taxi drivers, waiters and shop assistants often speak only rudimentary French, particularly outside the capital Antananarivo.
 English is not widely spoken.
 The main religions are Indigenous beliefs and Christianity.
 The economy of Madagascar is reliant on agriculture, including fishing and forestry, accounting for 34 percent of Gross Domestic Product (GDP) and contributing more than 70 percent to export earnings.
 Industry features textile manufacturing and the processing of agricultural products.
 The people of Madagascar are generally known for being courteous and non-confrontational.
 Their accommodating culture can lead to misunderstandings with expatriates.
 Expatriate business dress is usually relatively formal in the form of lightweight suits.
 The security risk for expatriates in Madagascar is medium to high.
 Risks include petty crime (particularly in Antananarivo), poor roads, and protest action.
 Other risks include tropical storms and cyclones.
 The currency of Madagascar is the Malagasy Ariary (MGA).
 Medical facilities are generally below international standards.
 Hospitals in Antananarivo can generally only provide routine treatment.
 Complex surgery requires evacuation either to Mauritius, South Africa or Reunion.
 There is a relatively high rate of syphilis.
 Outbreaks of plague have occurred.
-The population of Antananarivo is 1.6 Million (2018 est.), while the inflation rate (CPI) is 9% for Madagascar as at March 2018.
-Xpatulator Hypothetical Tax for Madagascar is based on the current personal income tax rate in Madagascar is progressive up to 20% with a minimum tax of MGA 2,000 for a salary of up to MGA 250,000.
+The population of Antananarivo is 1.6 Million (2018 est.), while the inflation rate (CPI) is 7.6% for Madagascar as at March 2018.
+Xpatulator Hypothetical Tax for Madagascar is based on the current personal income tax rates which are progressive up to 20% with a minimum tax of MGA 2,000 for a salary of up to MGA 250,000.

 Cost Of Living